-The Contracts Department and Licensing Unit along with the CQI Contract Monitoring team work closely together, updating any contract changes, participating in meetings prior to formal monitoring site visits, providing feedback in the draft report, and participating in exit review meetings with the provider.
+The Contracts Department and Licensing Unit along with the Service Quality Contract Monitoring team work closely together, updating any contract changes, participating in meetings prior to formal monitoring site visits, providing feedback in the draft report, and participating in exit review meetings with the provider.
 This team approach provides comprehensive ongoing support and technical assistance to ChildNet's Network Providers.

-In addition to the Contract Monitoring process conducted by the CQI Department, the Chief Financial Officer or designee assigns appropriate staff to conduct an administrative and financial monitoring.
-The Administrative/Financial Monitoring will be conducted at least annually for a sample of contracted providers.
-The sample will generally consist of high risk providers, which are determined through quarterly financial analysis and through discussion with ChildNet's Contract Management department.
-However, administrative monitoring may be limited to contracted providers with accreditation from the Council on Accreditation (COA), Commission on Accreditation of Rehabilitation Facilities (CARF), or The Joint Commission to every three (3) years except for determining that services paid for are being provided, investigating complaints or suspected problems, monitoring compliance with terms and conditions that are not of a general nature, and ensuring compliance with state and federal laws, regulations, and rules if doing so would not be duplicative of the accreditation agency's review in accord with accreditation standards.
+In addition to the Contract Monitoring process conducted by the Service Quality Department, the Chief Financial Officer or designee assigns appropriate staff to conduct an administrative and financial monitoring.
+The Administrative/Financial Monitoring will be conducted at least annually for contracted providers and high-risk providers, which are determined through financial analysis and utilization or discussion with ChildNet's Contract Management department.
+However, administrative monitoring may be limited for contracted providers with accreditation from the Council on Accreditation (COA), Commission on Accreditation of Rehabilitation Facilities (CARF), or The Joint Commission to every three (3) years except for determining that services paid for are being provided, investigating complaints or suspected problems, monitoring compliance with terms and conditions that are not of a general nature, and ensuring compliance with state and federal laws, regulations, and rules if doing so would not be duplicative of the accreditation agency's review in accord with accreditation standards.